Shinji Ikari: Neon Genesis Evangelion

 Shinji is the only child of Gendo Rokubungi and Yui Ikari, a student at Kyoto University who became a researcher.
 When he was three, Yui brought Shinji to the Gehirn research center in Hakone to see Evangelion 01's first activation test.
-But in the ensuing accident, his mother disappeared before his eyes; after the accident, Gendo left Shinji with a guardian for about ten years.
-After becoming commander of the Nerv special agency, he invites Shinji to Tokyo-3 to pilot Evangelion Unit-01 and protect the city from creatures called Angels.
+During the ensuing accident, however, his mother disappeared before his eyes; after the accident, Gendo left Shinji with a guardian for about ten years.
+After becoming commander of the Nerv special agency, Gendo invites Shinji to Tokyo-3 to pilot Evangelion Unit-01 and protect the city from creatures called Angels.
 Shinji reluctantly agrees and fights against the Angel Sachiel.
-After the Angel attack, Shinji starts to live with Misato Katsuragi, a Nerv officer and his new guardian, and attends school in Tokyo-3; after his arrival, he gradually changes and meets and befriends Toji Suzuhara and Kensuke Aida.
-When the Angel Ramiel tries to destroy Nerv headquarters, Shinji and fellow pilot Rei Ayanami work together to kill him.
-After Ramiel's defeat, a nuclear-powered machine intended to fight the Angels called Jet Alone runs amok, and he and Misato stop it; during this time, Shinji gradually changes his attitude, trying to be more open and spontaneous.
+After the Angel attack, Shinji starts to live with Misato Katsuragi, a Nerv officer and his new guardian, and attends school in Tokyo-3; after his arrival, he gradually changes and befriends Toji Suzuhara and Kensuke Aida.
+When the Angel Ramiel tries to destroy Nerv headquarters in the episode "Rei II", Shinji and fellow pilot Rei Ayanami work together to kill it.
+After Ramiel's defeat, a nuclear-powered machine called Jet Alone and designed to fight the Angels runs amok in "A Human Work", and he and Misato stop it; during this time, Shinji gradually changes his attitude, trying to be more open and spontaneous.
 He also meets Asuka Langley Soryu, an Eva pilot from Germany, and in the eighth episode, they defeat the Angel Gaghiel together.